Authentic Assessments with Media Literacy

 Authentic assessments with media literacy require bringing pieces of life to the classroom.

-As someone with a degree in English, I am privy to an assortment of friends with fun careers that include advertising, writing, and law.
+As someone with a master’s degree in English, I am privy to an assortment of friends with fun careers that include advertising, writing, and law.
 A degree in English is versatile, and I am lucky to share that with close friends.

 Whenever I am intrigued by something my friends work on, I ask if I can pick their brains to create an authentic activity for students.
 Normally, the end project falls under media literacy.